enricodeleo/wpacked/README.md

 composer install
 ```

-in order to install all the dependencies of the project. *You are already done*, just launch the php's built-in server with
+in order to install all the dependencies of the project. **You are already done**, just launch the php's built-in server with

 ```bash
 php -S localhost:3000 -t app/
 ```

+## Deploy :zap:

+Thanks to SQLite DB the project itself is a self-contained package.
+You can just upload it to your server and point the webserver of your choice to `/path/to/project/app`.